-April 12, 2012 - Annan tells the U.N. that Syria has not fully complied with the terms of the cease-fire, which was worked out in the March peace plan and went into effect on April 10.
+April 12, 2012 - Annan tells the United Nations that Syria has not fully complied with the terms of the cease-fire, which was worked out in the March peace plan and went into effect on April 10.

 May 28, 2012 - Arrives in Damascus demanding accountability for the massacre at Houla and the implementation of the six-point peace plan worked out in March.

-August 2, 2012 - U.N.
-Secretary-General Ban Ki-moon announces that Joint U.N.-Arab League Special Envoy for Syria Kofi Annan will not renew his mandate when it expires at the end of August.
-Mr. Annan is effectively resigning the post.
+August 2, 2012 - UN Secretary-General Ban Ki-moon announces that Joint UN-Arab League Special Envoy for Syria Annan will not renew his mandate when it expires at the end of August.
+Annan is effectively resigning the post.

-September 4, 2012 - Releases a memoir called "Interventions: A Life in War and Peace".
+September 4, 2012 - His memoir, “Interventions: A Life in War and Peace,” is published.
 The book is written with Nader Mousavizadeh.

 August 2016 - Chairs an advisory commission on the humanitarian crisis in Rakhine, Myanmar.
 The commission is set up by Myanmar’s government along with the Kofi Annan Foundation.